acend/go-basics-training/content/en/docs/overview/pointers.md

 If you dereference a pointer you should always be sure that it is not `nil`.
 Otherwise your program crashes with an error `invalid memory address or nil pointer dereference` (same as NullPointerException in Java).

-## Pointers As Function Arguments
+## Why Use Pointers

 With pointers we can pass values to a function by reference.
 This way we can pass a value to a function without copying it.
-Further it can change the value through the pointer.
+Further the function can change the value through the pointer and does not have to return the changed value.
-This approach is often used with struct types, which we will get to know in the next chapter.
+This is often used with struct types, which we will get to know in the next chapter.

 ```golang
 package main